What is an Action Team?

-Within the project, we see coalitions as a group of citizens that are working together in the way that works for them.
-It includes bringing together diverse stakeholders (i.e., agency and non-agency community members, educators, family members, local governments, businesses, and more) to determine what a mentally healthy community with mentally healthy people looks like locally.
-Coalitions are encouraged to participate in collective decision-making to determine which mental health pillars and actions need attention.
-Together, coalitions may:
+Within the project, we see Action Teams as groups of citizens who are working together in the way that works for them.
+It includes bringing together diverse stakeholders (i.e., agency and non-agency community members, educators, family members, local governments, businesses and more) to determine what a mentally healthy community with mentally healthy people looks like locally.
+Action Teams should collaboratively participate in collective planning and decision-making to determine which mental health pillars and actions need attention.
+What each Animator and action team does in their community will differ, as each community is unique.

-- Discover – Exploring and mapping the community to learn more about their community, their dreams and dissatisfaction, and more.
+- Discover – Exploring and mapping the community to learn more about their community, their dreams, dissatisfaction and more.
 This includes learning about the perspectives of others on community wellbeing.
-It can also include learning about the assets that are already there, and building on those strengths in creative ways.
+It can also include learning about the assets that are already there and building on those strengths in creative ways.
 Together, the community can create a collective vision or “north star” that guides what they would like to achieve in their community to be a more mentally healthy place.

 - Develop – Beginning to decide which areas are important to get started immediately and which can be considered in the future.
 The aim is to start with the ideas that are already attracting attention and energy.
 These discussions can help the community to create a Transformational Roadmap and Action Plans surrounding those mental health and community wellbeing priorities.